Studies show the amount of time a child spends on a screen isn’t actually as important as how dependent the kid is on the screen.

 1. Set a schedule

-Some parents choose to set a specific daily duration and time when kids are allowed on screens.
-In the hope that the child with understand and accept their “scheduled” time.
+Some parents choose to set a specific daily duration and time when kids are allowed on screens in the hope that the child will understand and accept their “scheduled” time.

 One of the ways in which screen time has changed dramatically in recent years is that it's often felt to be more of a right than a privilege.
 If you grew up watching the four TV channels available, you may have felt fortunate to watch a cartoon on Saturday morning.
 The combination of having just about anything available on a screen 24/7 places more pressure on parents to say when a child can and cannot have screen time.
 Make it clear that screen time is a privilege that needs to be earned.
 Set up a reward chart with your expectations and the reward clearly stated at the end.